Superboy: Adventure Comics (Volume 2), Superboy (Volume 4) and (Volume 5)

-Superboy (volume 5)

-DC Comics relaunched Superboy with issue #1 in September 2011 as part of The New 52.
-The series involved major changes to the character, which includes a new origin in which he is cloned from Superman, Lois Lane, and their son Jon Lane Kent from an alternate New 52 timeline in which Jon is used by the time-traveling villain Harvest to cleanse Earth of super-powered humans.
-Though intended by Harvest to be a weapon against superpowered humans, Kon-El pursues a heroic career as a solo hero and a member of the Teen Titans.
-After Kon-El (apparently) dies in the past, saving Krypton from premature destruction, from issue #26 the series follows Jon Lane Kent, posing as Kon-El in an alternate future visited by the Teen Titans, before he arrives in the present in #30.
-Jon was both villain and hero in the months before the series' cancellation.
-The series concluded in August 2014 with issue #34, in which Jon dies heroically to save friends he has made since #30, and to restore Kon-El (who had not actually died) as the sole Superboy.

 Jonathan Kent

 In 2016, Jonathan Kent became the new Superboy in DC Comics.
-He was introduced as the son of Post-Crisis Superman/Clark Kent and Lois Lane, who were reintroduced in DC continuity in the 2015 Convergence event.
+He was introduced as the son of post-Crisis Superman/Clark Kent and Lois Lane, who were reintroduced in DC continuity in the 2015 Convergence event.
 Jonathan "Jon" Kent was born in Convergence: Superman #2 (July 2015).
 After Convergence, he and his parents relocated to the New 52 universe, where the Kent family lived in secrecy for many years.

 He was officially introduced as Superboy in Superman (vol. 4) #6 (November 2016).
-Jon co-stars with Damian Wayne in the DC Rebirth comic book series Super Sons as Superboy and Robin.
+Jon co-stars with Damian Wayne in the comic book series Super Sons as Superboy and Robin.
 The series began publication in February 2017 and ended its 16-issue run in May 2018.
 A 12-issue limited series, Adventures of the Super Sons, which debuted in August 2018, told more of the boys' adventures together.
-Jon frequently appears in Superman and Action Comics with his parents.
 He is also a member of the current version of the Legion of Super-Heroes.